 1788-2008.
 Extensive data on American presidential elections, including turnout data for all presidential elections.
 Also includes some data on gubernatorial and Congressional elections.

-1976-.
-Indexes all types of U.S. government documents, including judiciary materials and Congressional reports, hearings, debates, and records, from the executive, legislative, and judicial branches.
+1976-present.
+Indexes all types of U.S. government documents, such as reports, hearings, debates, and records, from the executive, legislative, and judicial branches.

-A collection of research tools that covers a host of information about voting in America both past and present.
+A collection of research tools about voting in America, past and present, produced by CQ Press.
 Covers political parties, campaigns and elections, and demographic information about voters.

 View the full text of resolutions brought before the United Nations General Assembly and Security Council and see how specific countries voted on those resolutions.
 Includes every resolution from the beginning of the United Nations to the present.
 Click on "New Keyword Search" under "Voting Records."

 1970-present.
 A collection of hundreds of international journals, magazines, newsletters, regional publications, special reports, and conference proceedings devoted to the impact of gender across a broad range of subject areas.

 Searchable database of presidential documents, from State of the Union addresses to convention speeches executive orders, from George Washington to the present.